johnduarte/r10k-presentation/r10k_demo.md

 world message notifying you that it is classified to the production environment.

-On agent, run agent to get catalog
+On *agent*, run agent to get catalog

     puppet agent -t

 ## Create branch

+On *master*, but in the real world this would be on a development system

+In git checkout of controller ...

     git checkout -b testing
     git push -u origin testing